Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 RELATED REGULATIONS

 Assembly Bill 1175 was written to allow for certain details to be established in regulations.
-The CBA has begun having discussions about those details, including the unit requirements for the “accounting concentration.”
-After engaging in stakeholder input, the CBA is considering the following to make up the accounting concentration:
+Throughout much of 2025, the CBA had discussions about those details, including the unit requirements for the “accounting concentration.”
+After engaging in stakeholder input, the CBA approved the following to make up the accounting concentration:

 • 3 semester units of ethics